If you want people to despise you criticize them.

 My life changed the day I decided to start communicating with my inner critic and turn my inner critic into my own best friend.

-As Maya Angelou says, “people will remember what you said and how you looked like, but they will always remember how you made them feel.”
+I leave you with a quote by Maya Angelou, “people will remember what you said and how you looked like, but they will always remember how you made them feel.”

 Are you critical of others?